Introduction: Thermal Power Plant

 - IEC code must be fetched

-- Under the provisions of State Employees Insurance Act, 1948, registration must be done.
+- Under the provisions of the State Employees Insurance Act, 1948, registration must be done.

 - Labour Act -registration